 Our School Meals

 As a temporary measure during the Covid 19 pandemic, we are working in a bubble arrangement.
-Unfortunately this means we are unable to provide hot meals for Years 1 to 6.
-Children from Year 1 to 6 will have a packed lunch in their classrooms at their desks.
+Unfortunately this means we are unable to provide hot meals for Years 1,2 ,3, 5 and 6.
+Children from these year groups will have a packed lunch in their classrooms at their desks.
 This can either be brought in from home, given as a school meal as eligible for Free School Meals, or purchased from school, payment via Parent Pay.

 When we cease to work in a bubble arrangement, we will revert back to the information below.

 At Green End Primary, we use Manchester Fayre to provide our school meal service.